READ THIS Before You Take Antibiotics For A Sinus Infection

-Here’s a convenient, economical, and delicious way to replenish the beneficial bacteria in your gut, helping to fight antibiotic resistance.
+Shop prebiotic & probiotic supplements to help replenish the beneficial bacteria in your gut, helping to fight antibiotic resistance.

 Body Ecology is a system of health and healing that emphasizes the positive side of healing by introducing beneficial bacteria into your body versus killing bacteria with antibiotics.

-While at times we know that antibiotics may be necessary for conquering a virulent bacterial infection, we believe in focusing first and foremost on prevention and on building a strong, vital immune system.
+While at times, we know antibiotics may be necessary for conquering a virulent bacterial infection, we believe in focusing first and foremost on prevention and on building a hardy immune system.
 We do this by establishing a healthy inner ecosystem (made up of friendly microbes) in your intestines.
-These help keep you healthy and strong so that you have a much better chance of resisting an infection of any kind.
+These help keep you strong so you have a much better chance of resisting an infection of any kind.

 In short: The Body Ecology program is ideal for helping to prevent bacterial, fungal, and viral infections and can be your top defense against sinusitis.

-Whether or not you have sinusitis, the Body Ecology program is a way to help build immunity, sustain energy, maintain weight, and prevent illness and disease.
+Whether or not you have sinusitis, the Body Ecology program offers a way to help build immunity, sustain energy, and prevent sickness and disease.
 You’ll have a much better chance of escaping cold and flu season — and circulating viruses — without the usual bouts of illness weakening your defense.